Robert Crutchington at Encoded takes a closer look at contact centre payments.

 Other less expensive options for compliance

-- Improving agent processes and training – according to the report, this is the second-most widely used method by contact centres.
+According to the report, this is the second-most widely used method by contact centres.
 The relatively low cost of training and education of the risks can go a long way in making staff vigilant to safeguarding data.
 Regular training including the perils of phishing emails, often a far bigger risk than a rogue staff member writing the odd card number down, can prove vital to securing data.

-- IVR Payments – although used by only a few, especially large contact centres, automated IVR process to take card details from the customer cuts the agent risk out of the loop entirely.
+Although used by only a few, especially large contact centres, automated IVR process to take card details from the customer cuts the agent risk out of the loop entirely.

-- Third-Party Cloud-Based Payment Solution – no cardholder data is passed into the contact centre environment, whether infrastructure, agents or storage.
+No cardholder data is passed into the contact centre environment, whether infrastructure, agents or storage.
 As such, this can de-scope the entire contact centre from PCI compliance, but does rely on the security processes and operational effectiveness of the service provider.

 Whatever solution a contact centre decides to employ, the fact remains that if compliance is being achieved at the expense of customer service, then maybe it’s time to think again.